Luxury Travel On A Budget

 Timing does a lot of the work for you.
 The same resort, same room type, and same views can cost far less just because it’s not peak season.

-How we use this:
+How we use this

-• We avoid school holidays where possible.
+• Avoid school holidays where possible.

-• Better service (staff aren’t stretched)
+• Better service (staff aren’t stretched).

-• Easier restaurant reservations
+• Easier restaurant reservations.

-• More peaceful pools, beaches, and attractions
+• More peaceful pools, beaches, and attractions.

-What we filter for:
+What we filter for

-• Entire place (not a room)
+• Entire place (not a room).

-• High review count and high average rating
+• High review count and high average rating.

-Why it can feel “more luxe”:
+Why it can feel “more luxe”

-• You’re not paying for hotel extras you won’t use
+• You’re not paying for hotel extras you won’t use (like business centres or daily housekeeping).

 Set alerts for business and first class prices

 Premium cabin pricing moves around.
 Sales happen, and sometimes routes drop in price for short windows.
+If business class is part of your luxury travel on a budget wish list, tracking prices is essential.

-What we do:
+What we do

-• We check nearby airports if that’s practical.
+• Check nearby airports if that’s practical.

 Use airport lounge access even when flying economy

-How we access lounges:
+How we access lounges

-• Credit cards that include lounge entry (often via lounge networks)
+• Credit cards that include lounge entry (often via lounge networks).

-• Buying a lounge pass occasionally (if it makes sense for a long stopover)
+• Buying a lounge pass occasionally (if it makes sense for a long stopover).

-We think it’s worth it when:
+When we think it’s worth it

-• We’ve got a long wait between flights
+• We’ve got a long wait between flights.

-• Airport food is expensive
+• Airport food is expensive.

-• We’re travelling early morning or late night and want a calmer space
+• We’re travelling early morning or late night and want a calmer space.

 Do Michelin-style dining at lunch